Finding Sydney’s Best Street Art

 You can find this Guido Van Helton mural in Coombe St.

-We spent about 2 hours snapping away when fellow bloggers and Wollongong locals, Paula and Gordon from the Contented Traveller, took some time out to show us around.
+We spent about two hours snapping away when fellow bloggers and Wollongong locals, Paula and Gordon from the Contented Traveller, took some time out to show us around.

 Best Street Art Australia Wonderwalls